If you are having chest pain that may be due to a heart attack.

 What does the test result mean?

-Without evidence of ischaemia, possible causes of rising troponin values include myocarditis (inflammation of the heart muscle), acute heart failure, an arrhythmia (abnormal heart rhythm) or pulmonary embolism (blood clot lodged in the lung).
+Without evidence of ischaemia, possible causes of rising troponin values include other causes of heart damage such as myocarditis (inflammation of the heart muscle), acute heart failure, an arrhythmia (abnormal heart rhythm), chest injury, stroke or pulmonary embolism (blood clot lodged in the lung).
 Elevated but unchanging values may be seen in chronic heart failure, high blood pressure (hypertension), severe infections, kidney disease and some chronic inflammatory conditions of muscle.

 Is there anything else I should know?